 - The defendant will need to describe the duty of care the alleged negligent party should have used.
 For example, the proper duty of care would be if a truck driver was cutting lanes in heavy traffic, making it unreasonably unsafe for other drivers.

-- The plaintiff will need to prove breach of duty, where they provide evidence that shows how the defendant breached their duty of care.
+- The plaintiff will need to prove a breach of duty, where they provide evidence that shows how the defendant breached their duty of care.
 A reasonable driver, for instance, knows that driving over the legal alcohol limit may lead to a breach.
-Often, evidence and eyewitness testimonies are used to show how the defendant was knowingly acting negligent.
+Often, evidence and eyewitness testimonies are used to show how the defendant was knowingly acting negligently.

 - Next, you need to consider causation.
 Causation is when you were injured because of the defendant’s breach of duty of care.
 If it weren’t for the drunk driver, you wouldn’t have been sideswipped.